 If you have ever heard of someone buying something, not because they actually want it or because it produces income, but just because they think it will be worth even more in the future, that’s speculation.
 When people buy apartments in Toronto and leave them vacant (or rent them out at a loss) in hopes of later selling them to an even Greater Fool, that’s speculation.
 Speculation leads to bubbles, and bubbles always pop, because there was no rational reason for the prices to get that high in the first place.
 They also happen frequently in the stock market.

 Eventually, the prices of these valuable assets gets low enough that people with actual money like you and me perk up and start scooping them up at a discount.
-A pristine apartment building here, some shares of a few thousand established, profitable companies there via an index fund.
+A pristine apartment building here, some shares of a few thousand established, profitable companies there via an index fund over there.
 This puts a floor under the dropping prices.

 Meanwhile, the Federal Reserve Bank also steps in, lowering interest rates and flooding the system with cheap money to encourage people to start buying houses again and businesses to start expanding to soak up the pool of unemployed people.
 Everyone gets back to work, and the recession ends.
 Usually very quickly – most recessions last less than one year.